RakshathaRani/EEG-Based-Reconstruction-of-Lion-Sounds-Using-Ridge-GWO-Realistic-Audio-Synthesis/README.md

 # 🙏 Acknowledgements

-I sincerely express my gratitude to my project guide, faculty members, and my institution for their guidance, encouragement, and support throughout the development of this research project.
+I would like to express my sincere gratitude to my project mentor for their valuable guidance, continuous support, and encouragement throughout the development of this MCA research project.

+Special thanks to:

+- Dr. Anand Ghuli – Project Mentor

-Their valuable suggestions and continuous motivation contributed significantly to the successful completion of this work.
+Their expertise, constructive feedback, and research guidance were instrumental in the successful completion of this work.

 ---